 My name is Landon.
 I am a working musician, experienced sound engineer and music instructor here in the twin cities.
 I have been teaching students of all ages since early 2008 and playing since the mid 90s.
 I am fortunate to be able to teach guitar and bass at a beautiful house here in South Minneapolis.
-I am also experienced in piano, vocals, and many modern virtual instruments and recording technologies.
+I am also experienced in piano, vocals, as well as many modern virtual instruments and recording technologies.
 Learning about one has given me insight into how others work, but, from a different point of view.
-It has enriched my understanding of how separate instruments work together as a whole, and made me experience much more interesting.
+It has enriched my understanding of how separate instruments work together as a whole, and made my experience much more interesting.

 Music lessons, above all, should be enjoyable.
 That's what music is all about.
 The more you learn, the more you are able to accomplish, the more fun it is!